luhsra/sratic/README.md

     # {{ page.title }} #
     {% endraw%}

-This page is saved, as `index.md` and has a YAML preface, which defines data that is valid for the processing of this concrete document.
+This page is saved as `index.md` and has a YAML preface, which defines data that is valid for the processing of this concrete document.
 This page has the id `main` and defines a variable title.
 In the body of the page, the title is referenced by `page.title` in the